Harry-Chen/InfMoE/README.md

 # moe-infer

-Inference framework for MoE-based Transformer models, based on TensorRT a custom plugin named `MoELayerPlugin` that can run inference on a MoE layer with any sub-layer.
+Inference framework for MoE-based Transformer models, based on a TensorRT custom plugin named `MoELayerPlugin` (including Python binding) that can run inference on a MoE layer with any sub-layer.

 ## Building